Key takeaways

 - Smoking hampers heart, blood, lungs—impacts exercise effectiveness.

-We all know that exercise is good for us — it makes us feel great, keeps us in shape, improves our cardiovascular health, and strengthens our muscles and bones as we age.
+We all know that being active is good for us — it boosts energy, improves heart health, and keeps our muscles and bones strong as we age.

 Chat to a prescriber